What if I have painful or swollen testicles?

 - Infection, such as from a virus or a sexually transmitted disease (STD) like chlamydia

 Inguinal hernia.
 That's a condition in which a part of the intestines pushes into the groin or scrotum through an abnormal opening or a weak spot in the abdominal wall.

 - Injury to the testicles, such as from being kicked, hit, or crushed.

 - Swelling in a vein that drains blood away from a testicle, a condition called varicocele.

-- Testicular torsion, which happens when a testicle gets twisted.
+Testicular torsion, an extremely painful condition that occurs when a testicle gets twisted.

 If you think you have testicular torsion, see a doctor right away.
-This can be a serious condition.
+This is a serious medical emergency.

-If you notice any pain or swelling in or around your testicles, tell a parent and have it examined by a doctor.
+If you notice any pain or swelling in or around your testicles, tell a parent and have it examined by a doctor as soon as possible.
 Many different types of testicle problems are linked to pain and swelling in the testicles.
-So it is not always easy to tell which episode could lead to more serious problems if ignored.
+It's not always easy to tell which episode could lead to more serious problems if ignored.
 Play it safe and get checked.

 Could I have testicular cancer?